Rudxain/Samsung-rants/index.md

 Ok Samsung, how about you stop leeching off of Android, and make your own motherfucking operating system? (just like Huawei).

+### Can't clear disabled apps

+Despite the fact that AOSP and ADB allow you to clear app data after it's been disabled, Galaxy devices don't allow you to do so, for some reason.

+You can only clear cache!

 ### Blue Light Filter

 When I was looking at hidden app activities in my J3 Mission, I noticed S made its own "BLF" independent of AOSP's "Night Light",